-Funnily enough, as a travel blogger I have published so many articles and guides about destinations across the globe.
+Funnily enough, I have published so many articles and guides about destinations across the globe.
 But it took me a while to compile guides for Austria.
 I am really excited to share my Ultimate Guide to Vienna with you.

 The first district called “Innere Stadt” (Inner City) is the area where most of the sights are located.
 The best way to explore this area is on foot.
 I have put together two walks for you to make the most of your visit.
 My posts include not only maps but also a video about these walks.